The Best All-in-One Screen Screen Recorders & Video Editors

 The Screen Recording feature on ActivePresenter particularly stands out from its counterparts as it also takes detailed screenshots of each step made with a mouse or keyboard instead of just recording a complete video.

-When you start a recording, you get to choose between capturing an area, capturing a full screen, or just set a custom dimension.
-You can set your video recording resolution to be as high as 1080p Full HD or 720p, depending on your need.
-You also get the option to select the audio recording device and adjust the volume.
+When you start a recording, you get to choose between capturing an area, capturing a full screen, or just setting a custom dimension.

-It also comes with various other features that are essential for video editing, such as cut, delete, split, join, crop, blur, change volume and playback speed, insert freeze frame, and more.
+It also comes with various other essential features for video editing, such as cut, delete, split, join, crop, blur, change volume and playback speed, insert freeze frame, and more.

 ActivePresenter comes with a standard and a pro license.
 The standard license can be purchased at $199, whereas you can get your hands on the Pro one at $399.